Yomguithereal/psia-python-advanced/decks/intro.md

 ---

-# Entonces
+# The rules

 Course should be packed, but:

-* Feel free to ask questions
+- Feel free to ask questions
-* We leave nobody behind
+- We leave nobody behind
-* We tailor the course's pace on group level
+- We tailor the course's pace on group level
-* If level is too disparate, we fork
+- If level is too disparate, we fork
-* I should have enough time to help you individually
+- I should have enough time to help you individually

 ---